 While the porous nature of activated charcoal provides some whitening effects, the abrasive nature of charcoal can be damaging to your teeth.
 Charcoal can wear down your enamel if the product you use proves to be too abrasive.
 Enamel does not replenish itself, which means the damage can be permanent.
 This can increase your risk of tooth decay.

-When we refer to abrasion of the teeth, we are looking at the erosion of the enamel and dentin.
+When we refer to the abrasion of the teeth, we are looking at the erosion of the enamel and dentin.
 Enamel wears away over time, and when you add extra abrasion into the mix it can make natural erosion happen faster.
 That’s why we always advise patients to avoid whitening toothpaste and products that can increase abrasion.

-According to the Relative Dentin Abrasivity (RDA) guide, you should never use dental products with a score over 200.
+According to the Relative Dentin Abrasivity (RDA) guide, you should never use dental products with a score of over 200.
 This guide measures abrasiveness for FDA approved dental products.
 Most activated charcoal powders they score between 70 to 90, while whitening toothpaste scores between 100 to 200 RDA.
 Always make sure you are using an activated charcoal toothpaste at the lower end of the scale.